lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:4(D) DESIGN PATTERN -- ABSTRACT FACTORY
+# Ex.No:4(D) DESIGN PATTERN  ---- BEHAVIOUR PATTERN

 ## QUESTION:
-Create a program that sends different types of notifications: "email", "sms", and "push".
-Use the Factory Pattern to generate the appropriate notification sender and call its notifyUser() method.
+Create an Article class where changes to the content are saved as mementos.
+Let the user view and restore any saved version.

 ## AIM:
-To implement the Factory Design Pattern to send different types of notifications — Email, SMS, and Push.
+To implement the Memento Design Pattern that allows saving and restoring versions of an Article object.

 ## ALGORITHM :
-1. Create a Notification interface with the method notifyUser().
-2. Implement this interface in classes EmailNotification, SMSNotification, and PushNotification.
+1. Create ArticleMemento to store article content (state).
+2. Create Article (Originator) that can write, save, and restore content.
-3. Create a NotificationFactory class to generate objects based on input type.
+3. Create VersionHistory (Caretaker) to store multiple mementos.
-4. In main(), read the notification type and get the corresponding object from the factory.
-5. Call the notifyUser() method to send the notification.
+4. Allow the user to:
+5. Write new content
+6. Save current version
+7. View all saved versions
+8. Restore any version
+9. Display restored version content.

 ## PROGRAM:
  ```